jqiufu/shortest-path-visualizer/README.md

 # shortest-path-visualizer

 A shortest path algorithm visualizer.
 The algorithm used is Dijkstra's shortest path algorithm.
+This is the out-dated iteration of the app.

 # How to set up